SpencerLynn/spencerlynn.github.io/_posts/2014-09-30-robot-attack-adventures-in-google-analytics.md

 [![Google Analytics - Admin](/assets/2014-09-30-ga-bot-filtering.png)](/assets/2014-09-30-ga-bot-filtering.PNG)

 There you have it!
-Bot filtering is now enabled on your Google Analytics enabled site!<sup>1</sup>
+Bot filtering is now enabled on your Google Analytics enabled site![^1]

-<sup>1</sup>I haven't had the setting turned on for long enough to determine how effective it is (I just enabled it earlier today).
+[^1]: I haven't had the setting turned on for long enough to determine how effective it is (I just enabled it earlier today).